 What are indirect costs?

 Indirect costs are overhead costs for the basic operational functions of a facility, organization, or business (e.g., lights, rent, water, and insurance).
-Indirect costs may be include din the budget.
+Indirect costs may be included in the budget.
 Applicants proposing to use an approved negotiated indirect cost rate agreement (NICRA) must submit a copy of the signed NICRA with the application package.
 Applicants that have not previously established an indirect cost rate with a federal agency may choose to use the de minimis indirect cost rate of 10 percent of modified total direct costs (as allowable under 2 C.F.R. §200.414).
 If an applicant has not previously established an indirect cost rate with a federal agency, the applicant may choose to negotiate a rate with the U.S. Department of Commerce.
-The negotiation and approval of a rate is subject to the procedures required by NOAA and the U.S. Department of Commerce Standard Terms and Conditions, Section B.06.
+The negotiation and approval of a rate are subject to the procedures required by NOAA and the U.S. Department of Commerce Standard Terms and Conditions, Section B.06.

-What is the maximum amount of federal funds that can be awarded for any one Prescott grant?
+What is the maximum amount of federal funds that can be awarded for anyone Prescott grant?
 How much must the applicant include in matching funds?

 The maximum amount of federal funds that can be awarded for any one grant is $100,000.
 The applicant must match up to 25 percent of the TOTAL project costs, NOT JUST the federal costs.
 If the federal portion (75 percent of the total costs of the project) is $100,000, the applicant's matching costs must be at least $33,334 (25 percent of $133,334).
 Match amounts must be in whole dollars.
 If the 25 percent results in cents, please round up to the next whole dollar.
 For example, a calculated 25 percent match of $24,414.29 should be rounded up to $24,415.
-Applicants are encouraged to use the cost share calculator to determine matching funds.
+Applicants are encouraged to use the cost-share calculator to determine matching funds.

 What costs are allowed as part of the non-federal match?

 By definition, all contributions are cash because they represent direct costs to the applicant.
 "In-kind" contributions are non-cash contributions from third parties (i.e., anyone other than the applicant).
-Non-federal contributions toward match, including cash and third-party in-kind, are acceptable when such contributions are:
+Non-federal contributions toward the match, including cash and third-party in-kind, are acceptable when such contributions are:

 Verifiable from the applicant's records (e.g., a log of volunteer hours, copies of donation receipts).

-Not included as non-federal matching contributions for any other federally assisted project or program (including other Prescott awards).
+Not included as non-federal matching contributions for any other federally-assisted project or program (including other Prescott awards).